Code-Institute-Submissions/MSP-7/README.md

 Such an application will:
 -	Enable the user to view Local weather
 - Enable the User to search for a city and;
-    - view the local weather
+    - view the chosen citys local weather
-    - view the local time
+    - view the chosen citys local time
 - Have a new background on the basis of the weather results
-- Have quirky text appear on the screen depending on the weather

 ## User Stories